-A common use of ECC is to encrypt data so that only specific people can decrypt it.
-This has several obvious real-life use cases, but the main usage is in encrypting internet data and traffic.
-For instance, you can use ECC to ensure that when you send an email, no one but the recipient can read the message.
+A common use of ECC is to encrypt data so that only authorized parties can decrypt it.
+This has several obvious use cases but is most often used to encrypt internet traffic.
+For example, we can use ECC to ensure that when we send an email, no one but the recipient can read the message.

 There are many types of public-key cryptography, and Elliptic Curve Cryptography is just one flavor.
-Other algorithms include RSA, Diffie-Helman, etc. I’m going to give a very simple background of public-key cryptography in general as a starting point so we can discuss ECC and build on top of these ideas.
-Please, by all means, study more in-depth on public-key cryptography when you have the time.
+Other algorithms include RSA, Diffie-Helman, etc. I’m going to give a very simple background of public-key cryptography as a jumping-off point so that we can discuss ECC and build on top of these ideas.
+By all means, study more in-depth on public-key cryptography when you have the time.

 Let’s pretend that Facebook is going to receive a private post from Donald Trump.
 Facebook needs to be able to ensure that when the President sends his post over the internet, no one in the middle (Like the NSA, or internet service provider) can read the message.
 The entire exchange using Public Key Cryptography would go like this:

 - Donald Trump Notifies Facebook that he wants to send them a private post